 If you cannot repay your Bounce Back Loan, you need to take swift professional advice.
 Your bank will be able to help you take advantage of the PAYG scheme which could provide some short-term relief while your company’s finances improve.
 However, if you feel the problems you are experiencing are more deep-rooted, you may need to seek the advice of a licensed insolvency practitioner who will be able to talk you through your options and help you understand the situation your company has found itself in.

-For further information or advice on your Bounce Back Loan, please contact the Real Business Rescue helpline on 0800 644 6080.
+For further information or advice on your Bounce Back Loan, please contact the Real Business Rescue helpline.

 Further Reading on The Complete Guide to Bounce Back Loans for Directors

 Still unsure whether liquidation is right for your company?
 Don't worry, the experts at Real Business Rescue are here to help.
 Our licensed insolvency practitioners will take the time to understand the problems your company is facing before recommending the best course of action going forward based on your own unique circumstances.

 - UK’s Largest Liquidators

 We provide free confidential advice with absolutely no obligation.